google/WebFundamentals/src/_langs/en/updates/2015-09-01-automating-resource-selection-with-client-hints.markdown

 DPR-, viewport-, and width-aware without any additional markup.** If you need to add art-direction you can use the picture tag, as we illustrated above, but otherwise all of your existing image tags can get an instant image optimization upgrade.

-Client-Hints enhance existing image and picture elements.
+In short, Client-Hints enhance existing image and picture elements and give you necessary tools to enable automation of image optimization and delivery for your application.

 ### Taking control over resource selection with ServiceWorker